 Seeking to Mentor

-I am interested in working with food system leaders who are in the first few years of managing/leading their organization, who have an interest and passion in using an equity lens in all aspects of their work.
-I believe I can be particularly valuable as a thinking partner in organization and program development, as well as engaging university, state agency, and non-profit partners to develop effective coalitions or networks.
+Interested in working with food system leaders who are in the first few years or managing their organization or project, and who have an interest and passion for using an equity lens in all aspects of their work.
+Most (but not all!) of the leaders I have mentored in previous years were working at universities/colleges and/or with Cooperative Extension.